An open letter to Taylor Swift’s Reputation

 I rose up from the dead.
 I do it all the time.

 I don’t really care what anyone else says about Taylor Swift.
 I have always viewed her as a strong female ever present in my life.
-Every time someone had something critical to say about her, she just would work her way around her creativity and her artistry and her generosity.
+Every time someone had something critical to say about her, she would just work her way around her creativity and her artistry and her generosity to prove herself.
 She would shoulder all the comments and get back up and still perform.
 She would still give hugs to fans.
 She would still just try.
-She’s resilient.
+She’s resilient in my eyes.

 To me, that means a lot.
 This song seems vengeful, and it sounds a lot like revenge, but I would argue that a large portion of this album is also just about her letting these things go.
 The things that make you feel dead, like you should quit, like why are you even trying ..
 You feel it, then you let it go.
-Then you get back up again, and she does it all the damn time, and I love that.
-I love that she said this.
+Then you get back up again, and she does it all the damn time, and I love that about her.